-Initial placement into English Composition I (ENGL 1010) or Developmental English (ENGL 0100) is determined by your score on the English portion of the ACT: a score of 17 or higher places you into ENGL 1010.
-To corroborate or amend your placement, you may take the departmental placement test given prior to final registration each semester.
+Initial placement into English Composition I (ENGL 1010) or Developmental English (ENGL 0100) is determined by the student's score on the English portion of the ACT: a score of 17 or higher places a student into ENGL 1010.
+To corroborate or amend his or her placement, a student may take the departmental placement test given prior to final registration each semester.

-Any student who graduated from high school more than three years ago and who has not taken the ACT must take the English Placement Test.
-Freshmen with a minimum of 26 on ACT English will be invited to enroll in the English honors section of ENGL 1010 (available in fall semester only).
-Freshmen with a 4 or 5 on the Advanced Placement English Literature/Composition Examination may be exempt from ENGL 1010 or invited into Honors.
+Any student who graduated from high school more than three years ago and who has not taken the ACT within the last three years must take the English Placement Test.
+Freshmen with a minimum of 26 on ACT English will be invited to enroll in the English honors section of ENGL 1010 (available during the Fall semester only).
+Freshmen with a 4 or 5 on the Advanced Placement English Language/Composition or Literature/Composition Examination may be exempt from ENGL 1010 or invited into Honors.
+For additional information, please contact the Director of English Composition at 244.3027 or 244.3376.

-For additional information, please contact the Director of English Composition at 334.244.3220.
-As the second part of the English placement testing, all students will write a diagnostic essay on the first day of class in ENGL 1010 and ENGL 0100 to validate placement.
+As the second part of the English placement testing, all students will write a diagnostic essay on the first day of class in ENGL 1010 or ENGL 0100 to validate placement.
 The transcripts of all transfer students must be evaluated for fulfillment of the university core requirements.